ruralinnovation/multi-svc-cartodb/README.md

 If you don't have git (check with `git --version`), you can get it from the [official site](https://git-scm.com/download/).

+#### OpenSSL

+You'll need openssl to generate the security certificate for connecting to the router container over HTTPS.
+You can check for it with `openssl version`.
+If you don't have it, you should be able to install it from a package manager (homebrew, etc.).

 ### Setting up your dev environment

 Once you have Docker and Git, you should clone this repo to your local machine: